jethornton/flexgui/docs_flex/source/labels.rst

 I/O Status
 ----------

-The I/O status contains status items for 64 I/O's.
+The I/O status contains status items for up to 64 I/O's.
 Replace the `n` with the number of the I/O. I/O numbers start at 0 and go through 63.
 Analog I/O returns a float.
-For example a QLabel with an object name of din_5_lb will show the status of the `motion.digital-in-05` HAL pin
+For example a QLabel with an object name of din_5_lb will show the status of the `motion.digital-in-05` HAL pin.

 .. csv-table:: I/O Status Labels
    :width: 100%